 Materials you'll need:

 - Finished and blocked needlepoint canvas: We used our Jungley Flowers Needlepoint Kit, but you can use any canvas you like, always keeping in mind the size you want your finished product to have.
+Visit our Amazon store to complete your blocking tools.

 - Zipper: its size should match the size intended for the project!
 The one we used was 20cm/about 8 inches.